 I personally have this problem, and the cure for light reflection is simple.
 What I do is just to use my blinds to block the light reflection when it’s shining directly into my eyes.
 That’s it!

 As for the Arrow Sha from the gap of two buildings, there’s no cost-efficient cure if it’s facing your front door.
-You may try using a Bagua mirror, but I, along with other masters, doubt its effectiveness.
-Your best bet is to change the location of your door.
+You may try using a Bagua mirror like the one below to see if it’s effective.

 Pressing Sha (壓煞)